Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 ## Steps

-1. Navigate to your `MyPractice/lab-project` folder.
+1. Navigate to your `express1/lab-project` folder.

 1. If you successfully completed the last exercise, continue with your project.
-Otherwise copy the solution from the last exercise.
+Otherwise copy the start folder to your WIP directory.

 1. We will be connecting to the postgres database to read student records.
-Think about what dependencies we can use to build queries against the postgres database.
+Think about what dependencies we talked aboutthat we need to connect and execute queries against the postgres database.
 Scroll down to verify and add the needed dependencies.
 	```